 I’ve even drafted up a nice little list of links so you can register easy-peasy no matter what province you live in:

 Ontario – beadonor.ca

 New Brunswick – gnb.ca

 PEI – healthpei.ca

-Newfoundland – I had real trouble trying to find a website about Newfoundland’s organ donation program, after visiting a multitude of website’s all I found was if you sign the back of your driver’s license requesting to donate your organs it should be fine.
+Newfoundland – I had real trouble trying to find a website about Newfoundland’s organ donation program.
+After visiting a multitude of websites all I found was some site that said if you sign the back of your driver’s license requesting to donate your organs it should be fine.
+So, yeah…

-Alberta, Nunavut, Northwest Territories – Apparently these provinces are stuck in the dark ages as they don’t have registries set up.
-But similar to Newfoundland, if you sign the back of your medical card and make your wishes know to family, then you’ll be considered an organ donor.
+Alberta, Nunavut, Northwest Territories – Apparently these provinces are stuck in the dark ages as they don’t have registries set up (that I could find anyway).
+But similar to Newfoundland, if you sign the back of your medical card and make your wishes known to your family, then you’ll be considered an organ donor.

 And don’t think I forgot about all of you lovely American neighbours from across the border.
 Here’s a site for you to resiter too: organdonor.gov